 Doing so allows you to make pertinent changes to your marketing strategy.
 Thus, enabling you to maximize your ROI.

 Pro Tip: Create influencer lists using Heepsy to keep track of the different types of influencers that have worked well for your brand and audience in the past.

 I cannot stress enough the importance of monitoring the engagement rates of your influencers.

 According to a report published by Linqia, the success of influencer marketing eventually boils down to the rate of engagement.

 81% of the respondents believe that engagement is the ultimate influencer marketing KPI and all others pale in comparison.

 Image via Linqia

 The amount of engagement your content receives is a definite measure of success.
-Engagement, however, shouldn’t be confused with the reach of content.
-Engagement is the actual interaction your content gets.
+Engagement rate, however, shouldn’t be confused with the reach of content.
+Engagement rate is the actual interaction your content gets.

-To measure your influencer engagement rates, keep a tack of these metrics:
+To measure your influencer engagement rates, keep track of these metrics:

 - Clicks – Clicks are a way to figure out interest levels in your audience.
 Although, it’s also important to have a good balance of clicks, likes, and shares.